The-Boring-Flutter/flutter-workshop/installation/README.md

 `Chrome - develop for the web` error is showing because i didn't install google chrome in my device.
 And not planning to do flutter web any time soon.

 `No devices available` warning is not an issues leave it for now.

+# Extras

+* In the future, if you want to have multiple flutter versions for your projects then you can use [fvm](https://fvm.app/) to have a different flutter version for your project.